RISHABH1270/Kubernetes_Cheatsheet/README.md

 status: {}
 ```

 ## 📦📦📦 Kubernetes ReplicaSet

-ReplicationController are legacy one and ReplicaSet are new by this you can target and manage the existing pods with labels and selectors.
-The ReplicaController or ReplicaSet ensures that the desired number of Pods are always running at any given time.
-It continuously monitors the health of each Pod and handles incoming requests by using load balancing logic to route them to healthy Pods ensures high availability.
+ReplicationController is a legacy Kubernetes resource.
+The modern and recommended alternative is ReplicaSet by this you can target and manage the existing pods with labels and selectors.

+- A ReplicaSet ensures that the desired number of Pods are always running.
+- It monitors the health of each Pod continuously.
+- When handling traffic, it uses load balancing to route requests to healthy Pods, ensuring high availability.

 Manages multiple replicas of an NGINX pod:
 ```yaml